 We know that being in an accident can be stressful all on its own.
-With dealing with the insurance companies to seeking treatment for your injuries.
-If your car is totaled in an accident that can put additional pressure on you.
-And knowing whether or not your car has been totaled and what your next steps are, is incredibly important.
+With dealing with insurance companies, to seeking treatment for your injuries.
+One of the common questions we are asked is, “what should I do if my car is totaled?”
+If your car is totaled in an accident that can put additional pressure on you. and knowing whether or not your car has been totaled and what your next steps are, is incredibly important.
+Below, we help answer your questions and more.

-A car that is determined to be totaled is defined as a total loss after an accident.
-This generally means that the car was damaged to the extent that it is not worth repairing.
-For example, if your car is worth $10,000 but needs $8,000 worth of work, it is labeled as a total loss.
-The general cut-off for determining whether or not a car is totaled is 70%-75% of the total value of the car.
-The car is considered totaled except for any parts that may be salvaged.
-And whatever the value of the scrap metal is.
+A car that is totaled means that it was determined a total loss after an accident.
+This means, that damage to the car exceeds the cost of the car. for example, if your car is worth $10,000 but needs $8,000 worth of work, it is labeled as a total loss. the general cut-off for determining whether or not a car is totaled is 70%-75% of the total value of the car. the car is considered totaled except for any parts that may be salvaged. and whatever the value of the scrap metal is.

 Having a car that is a total loss is not always a bad thing in an accident.
 Sometimes it may be better that your car was totaled than have to pay for the repairs to the car.